 Even driving while sick is more dangerous than driving while mildly intoxicated.
 This is because taking care of your body takes precedent over your activities, so your body dedicates glucose/energy to fight off the germs… leaving less for your brain.
 (Evidently our immune systems don’t understand the dangers of driving.)
 The reason we sleep so much when we have a cold is perhaps to reserve the glucose in our system for fighting germs.

 Now here’s the cruel catch-22 for most of the Western world.
 They want to lose weight, so they need to eat less food, and they need willpower in order to do it… but because they’re eating less food, they have less willpower.
-Our bodies can also grow “addicted” to junk food laced with sugar, since it knows it’s a great hit of instant energy.
+Our bodies can also grow “addicted” to junk food laced with sugar since it knows it’s a great hit of instant energy.
 So we’ll actually start to crave sweet things when we’re feeling exhausted.
-This is why people become very emotional (grouchy) while they’re cutting—they don’t have as much self-control as they normally do.
+This is why people become grouchy while they’re cutting—they don’t have as much self-control as they normally do.

 If you know you need some willpower in a pinch, have a Coke or a Gatorade.
-Generally though, the best way to ensure a dependable and predictable amount of willpower is to eat lots of nutritious foods with lots of good stuff in it (vitamins, minerals, etc.) and maintain a healthy bodyfat level (not really much concern there for us skinny guys) for a steady stream of willpower and energy throughout the day.
+Generally, though, the best way to ensure a dependable and predictable amount of willpower is to eat lots of nutritious bulking foods with lots of good nutrients in them and maintain a healthy body-fat percentage (not really much concern there for us skinny guys) for a steady stream of willpower and energy throughout the day.

 Celebrating Small Wins